Dhruvsingh9999/Fashion-Recommendation-System/README.md

-# Fashion-Recommendation-System
-# 🛍b Fashion Recommendation System
+# 🛍 Fashion Recommendation System

 ## 🚀 Overview
 This project is an AI-powered **Fashion Recommendation System** that suggests similar fashion items based on image inputs.
 It leverages **Deep Learning (ResNet50)** for feature extraction and **Nearest Neighbors Algorithm** for recommendations.